-We have so far investigated the ghost and gradient instabilities of the specific vectorization theory in action~\eqref{action_vt}, but similar results are known to exist for all theories of vectorization~\cite{Garcia-Saenz:2021uyv,Silva:2021jya} due to similar mechanisms.
-To summarize, replacing the scalar of scalarization with a vector field results in theories where the central issue is not the nature of the field the instability lives on, but the type of instabilities that arise.
-We cannot construct vectorization models that only exhibit the tachyonic instability commonly associated with the scalarization mechanism, which can be benign and tamed by nonlinear effects.
-Rather, vectorization also exhibits far more threatening instabilities.
+Thus far we have investigated the ghost and gradient instabilities of the specific vectorization theory in the action~\eqref{action_vt}, but similar results are known to exist for all theories of vectorization~\cite{Garcia-Saenz:2021uyv,Silva:2021jya} due to similar mechanisms.
+To summarize, replacing the scalar of scalarization with a vector field results in theories where the central issue is not the nature of the field the instability lives on, but rather the type of instabilities that arise.
+We cannot construct vectorization models that exhibit only the tachyonic instability commonly associated with the scalarization mechanism, which can be benign and tamed by nonlinear effects.
+Rather, vectorization exhibits far more threatening instabilities.

-Above, we closely followed \textcite{Silva:2021jya}, but \textcite{Garcia-Saenz:2021uyv} reach similar conclusions via an alternative approach.
-The authors consider the most general action that contains a vector field and the metric~\cite{Heisenberg:2014rta,Tasinato:2014eka}, and truncate its action at the quadratic order around \gr to obtain the linearized field equations.
-The main qualitative difference from the scalar minimal action of Sec.~\ref{sec:minimal_action} is that one can demonstrate that if any of the physical degrees of freedom has a tachyonic instability, then there are also degrees of freedom with ghost or gradient instabilities, which are manifested by change of sign of coefficients in the dispersion relationship.
+We have closely followed \textcite{Silva:2021jya}, but \textcite{Garcia-Saenz:2021uyv} reached similar conclusions via an alternative approach.
+They considered the most general action that contained a vector field and the metric~\cite{Heisenberg:2014rta,Tasinato:2014eka} and truncated its action at the quadratic order around \gr to obtain the linearized field equations.
+The main qualitative difference from the scalar minimal action of Sec.~\ref{sec:minimal_action} is that one can demonstrate that if any of the physical degrees of freedom have a tachyonic instability, then there are also degrees of freedom with ghost or gradient instabilities, which are manifested by a change of sign of coefficients in the dispersion relationship.
 The conclusion is the same: vectorization based on tachyonic instabilities necessarily has ghost or gradient instabilities as well.